lamsond/majestic-cedars/src/org/whrhs/dlamson/csa/u9/l2/subclass-constructors.md

 ---
 # Implicit vs. Explicit Super Constructor Calls

 For this reason, the Java compiler will look to see if you made a call to `super()` on the first line of your constructor(s) (Explicit Super Constructor Call).
 If you did not, it will attempt to implicitly call `super()` with no arguments before running any of your other code.

-If you did not write a constructor, the compiler will attempt to call `super()` when executing the default constructor.
-This is the source of the error.
+**Implicit Call:** Even super classes include this implicit call.
+This is because all classes are inherited from the `Object` class.

+	!Java
+	public class Parent{
+	public Parent(String name){
+		// super(); <- will call new Object() automatically before setting name this.name = name;
+	}

 ---
 # Error Explained

+When you do not write a constructor, the compiler attempts to call `super()` when executing the default constructor.
+This is the source of the error.

 	!Java
 	public class Parent{